czwong/Movie_Machine_Learning/README.md

 # Content-Based Movie Recommender

 Our project uses a content-based movie recommender algorithm that recommends movies to users based on the movie’s genre similarity.
-It uses the Vector Space Model, which stores movies as a vector of their genres; the cosine between the angles of vectors is calculated to determine the similarity between genres of the movies.
+It uses the Vector Space Model,which stores movies as a vector of their genres; the cosine between the angles of vectors is calculated to determine the similarity between genres of the movies.

 In addition to the movie recommender, we used a Random Forest Regressor model to predict the gross of movies based on a few movie variables such as IMDB rating, movie budget, and content rating.
 The most important feature in predicting the gross was the number of users that voted.